 Depending on your current marketing activity, there could be more to do in this area, whether cutting out an entire social media channel from your marketing campaigns or even reducing your ads.
 It can be challenging to remove things you’ve worked so hard on, but our marketing strategy can learn from the golden rule of gardening: sometimes you have to cut back to grow even better!

 Simplify + Spruce Up

 Once you’ve trimmed back all the excess that’s clouding your marketing message, it’s time to simplify and spruce up your business with critical strategy updates.

-To help you focus on critical points, it can be useful to create a one-page plan that consolidates your objectives and allows you to prioritize strategies that align with these.
-Being able to take in everything with just one glance helps you get the big picture and ensures that you keep working towards a clear goal.
+To help you focus on critical points, it can be helpful to create a one-page plan that consolidates your objectives and allows you to prioritize strategies that align with these.
+Taking in everything with just one glance helps you get the big picture and ensures that you keep working towards a clear goal.

-In the spirit of sprucing up, now’s a good time to make sure all of your marketing tools are up-to-date and working efficiently.
-Are you maximizing the potential of Instagram Stories and live videos, for example?
+In the spirit of sprucing up, now’s a good time to ensure your marketing tools are up-to-date and working efficiently.
+For example, are you maximizing the potential of Instagram Stories and live videos?
 These often send direct notifications to followers and foster more personal engagement.

-Refresh your social media templates to streamline the process of content creation and ensure your marketing will proceed smoothly, with minimum stress and mess.
-Use the review of your analytics to inform future planning, so you know which platforms to post on and when.
-Looking at your audit information will also help you see what topics promote engagement.
+Refresh your social media templates to streamline the content creation process and ensure your marketing will proceed smoothly, with minimum stress and mess.
+Use the review of your analytics to inform future planning so you know which platforms to post on and when.
+Your audit information will also help you see what topics promote engagement.